KageKirin/2dimagefilter/wiki/2DComputerGraphic.md

 may stand for the branch of computer science that comprises such techniques, or for the models themselves.

-2D computer graphics are mainly used in applications that were originally developed upon traditional printing and drawing technologies, such as typography, cartography, technical drawing, advertising, etc. In those applications, the two-dimensional image is not just a
+The purpose of 2D computer graphics are mainly in applications that were originally developed upon traditional printing and drawing technologies, such as typography, cartography, technical drawing, advertising, etc. In those applications, the two-dimensional image is not just a